Twsouza/user-transactions-api/README.md

 If you are using VS Code, you can run the tests using the opening a terminal inside the container and running `go test ./...`.

 If you are using Docker Compose, you can run the tests using `docker-compose -f .devcontainer/docker-compose.yml exec transactions go test ./...`.

+### How to use mock

+The [gomock](https://github.com/uber-go/mock) library is used to generate mocks.
+To generate the mocks, run `mockgen -source=path/to/interface.go -destination=path/to/mock/interface_mock.go` inside the container.